SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Experiments

 \subsection{Experimental Settings}

-\textit{Dataset:} We train and evaluate our method on RealEstate10K (RE10K)\cite{zhou2018stereo}, which contains large-scale real estate videos from YouTube, and ACID\cite{liu2021infinite}, a dataset of nature scenes captured by aerial drones.
-Camera poses for both datasets are obtained via SfM, and we follow the official train-test splits used in prior work~\cite{chen2024mvsplat, charatan2024pixelsplat, ye2025noposplat}.
-Following~\cite{ye2025noposplat}, evaluations on RE10K and ACID are conducted under varying camera overlaps, where input pairs are grouped by overlap ratios: small (0.05\%–0.3\%), medium (0.3\%–0.55\%), and large (0.55\%–0.8\%), determined using a pretrained dense matcher~\cite{edstedt2024roma}.
-To analyze the impact of training scale, we also use DL3DV~\cite{ling2024dl3dv}, an outdoor dataset with 10K videos and diverse camera motions beyond RE10K.
-For cross-dataset generalization, we evaluate on ACID, the object-centric DTU dataset~\cite{jensen2014dtu}, DL3DV, and ScanNet++~\cite{yeshwanth2023scannetpp}, which contains indoor scenes with camera trajectories distinct from RE10K.
+\textit{Datasets:} In Sec.~\ref{sec:ssl_from_scratch}, we train our method on RealEstate10K (RE10K)~\cite{zhou2018stereo} and evaluate it on both RE10K and out-of-domain ACID~\cite{liu2021infinite}, following the official train-test splits used in prior work~\cite{chen2024mvsplat,charatan2024pixelsplat,ye2025noposplat}.
+Following~\cite{ye2025noposplat}, evaluations on RE10K and ACID are conducted under varying camera overlaps, where image pairs are grouped into small (0.05--0.3), medium (0.3--0.55), and large (0.55--0.8) overlap ranges using overlap estimates from the pretrained dense matcher RoMa~\cite{edstedt2024roma}.
+In Sec.~\ref{sec:results_with_priors}, we train and evaluate our method on both RE10K and ACID for in-domain evaluation.
+We further evaluate cross-dataset generalization on ACID, DTU~\cite{jensen2014dtu}, DL3DV~\cite{ling2024dl3dv}, and ScanNet++~\cite{yeshwanth2023scannetpp}.
+To study scalability, we expand the training data beyond RE10K to include DL3DV, CO3Dv2~\cite{reizenstein2021co3d}, and WildRGBD~\cite{xia2024wildrgbd}.